Admin368/U-Byte_Blastoids/README.md

 #QUICK INSTALL AND CONFIGURATION OF ALLEGRO with CodeBlocks
 Video of how to Configure https://youtu.be/pOfta63vDX4
-1. Download Allegro 5.2.2
+1. Download Allegro
    - https://www.allegro.cc/files/
    - direct_Link: http://cdn.allegro.cc/file/library/allegro/5.0.10/allegro-5.0.10-mingw-4.5.0.zip

 2. Extract the Allegro Files To MinGW :
-   - Copy "bin" , "inclde" and "lib" folders
+   - Copy "bin" , "include" and "lib" folders
    - Paste To your installation of MinGW.
      - Commonly its located in C:\MinGW
      - Or in you CodeBlocks Folder "C:\Program Files (x86)\CodeBlocks\MinGW".